 Poinsettia is an indoor decorating plant originate in Mexico and scientifically known as Euphorbia pulcherrima.
-Another name is holiday plant as it blooms during the month of October.
+Another name is the holiday plant as it blooms during the month of October.
 The beautiful red leaves make it a good choice for an indoor plant.
-But if there are pets in the house then consider before getting this plant.
+But if there are pets in the house then consider them before getting this plant.
 Latex of this plant have cyclic terpenes and therefore is toxic for cats (2).

 Symptoms: Conjunctivitis, photophobia, digestive disorders.